 Wording that was deleted or revised is shown as strikethrough (old wording); new language, whether through addition or revision, is shown in bold (new wording).
 Wording that was moved is shown with a double underline in its new location (moved to) and a double strikethrough in its previous location (moved from).
+Changes between first and second reading, other than minor editing, are indicated in bold italics (new wording).
+These revisions have been made on HLC's website at https://documents.new.org/policies.

-Policy Title: Assumed Practices Number: CRRT.C.10.010
+Policy Title: Assumed Practices

+Number: CRRT.B.10.020